-- Require new developments and upgrades to incorporate best practice solutions for minimising conflicts between people, infrastructure and trees.
-This can include incorporation of root barriers to reduce damage to footpaths and foundations, permeable paving that can provide water to trees and reduce roots running near the surface, and floating walkways that provide for pedestrian traffic over areas of large surface roots. - Explore how to use tree plantings in the public realm to generate carbon offsets.
+• Develop a standard condition to incorporate best practice solutions for minimising conflicts between people, infrastructure and trees into the footpath application form.
+This should address issues such root barriers to reduce damage to footpaths and foundations, permeable paving that can provide water to trees and reduce roots running near the surface, and floating walkways that provide for pedestrian traffic over areas of large surface roots

+- Undertake a review of internal processes and procedures to identify works areas that are either supporting or detracting from the delivery of this Strategy.
+This will include an evaluation of resources and should support the development of new guidelines or process documents where appropriate - Explore how to use tree plantings in the public realm to generate carbon offsets.
 Such offsets can be used to support implementation of broader carbon mitigation strategies by Council.